jcfreeman2/dbe/doc/documentation_Sphinx/developers_doc/create_new_obj.rst

 In the figure above (Figure :num:`figure #editmultiattr-fig`)  the rendering of the ``EditMultiAttrWidget`` class is shown.
 Such a widget is composed by several other widgets, choosen programatically according to the type of the object to be edited, by the constructor of the EditMutiAttrWidget class, in the file ``src/object/attrandreleditors.cpp``::

-  EditMultiAttrWidget::EditMultiAttrWidget( daq::config::attribute_t attr,QWidget *parent, bool owned)
+  EditMultiAttrWidget::EditMultiAttrWidget( dunedaq::config::attribute_t attr,QWidget *parent, bool owned)
     :QWidget(parent),combo(0),m_numW(0),m_strW(0),m_isValid(true),m_changed(false),m_parent(parent),m_owned(owned)
   {
   m_attribute = attr;